 The Shimano 105 cassette is officially available in 11-34T.
 However, a non-105 series cassette (CS-HG710-12) in 11-36T is compatible.

-The 105 cassette uses the older Hyperglide (HG) technology vs the newer Hyperglide+ (HG+) on the Ultegra.
+The Shimano 105 cassette uses the older Hyperglide (HG) technology vs the newer Hyperglide+ (HG+) on the Ultegra.

 - Hyperglide+ (HG+) is a specific cog tooth profile to match the chain for faster shifting, both up and down the cassette, especially under load.